 This past holiday season, though, I lost some boundaries in a way that was making me feel deeply exhausted.
-Two glasses of wine most nights, a couple of delicious salted caramels after dinner, and a few too many inhaled protein bars instead of real-food meals left me feeling depleted.
+Drinking alcohol most nights, a couple of delicious salted caramels or cookies after dinner, and a few too many inhaled protein bars instead of real meals left me feeling depleted.
 My head was busy and cloudy, my workouts felt sluggish and heavy, and my emotional state was fragile and way too vulnerable.

 The Brown Rice Cleanse

-Our chiropractor mentioned doing a brown rice detox, and I was immediately intrigued because, well, it involved eating!
+My chiropractor mentioned doing a brown rice detox, and I was immediately intrigued because it involved eating!
 I wanted to cleanse my body, not starve or punish it.
-I need enough calories to be a parent, run my company, and do some form of daily exercise in order to stay sane.
+I needed enough calories to be a parent, run my company, and do some form of daily exercise in order to stay sane.
 I needed cellular healing, not cellular deprivation!
 After a bit of research, I was convinced that a brown rice cleanse was worth a try; brown rice is good for detoxing and provides an effective cellular cleanse.

 What exactly is a brown rice cleanse?